 BARNEGAT LIGHT, N.J. -- New Jersey's governor signed a law Friday intended to protect the public's right to reach the beach and other waterways around the state.

-The bill signed by Democrat Phil Murphy codifies in law the state's public trust doctrine, which holds that waterways including the ocean, bays and rivers, are common property kept in trust by the state for the use of all people.
-It is a legal doctrine that dates back to the Roman Empire.
+Democrat Phil Murphy signed the bill Friday, which codifies in law the state's public trust doctrine — meaning that waterways including the ocean, bays and rivers, are common property held in trust by the state for the use of all people.
+The public trust concept dates back to the Roman Empire.

-It has been at the heart of decades of battles between access advocates, government and private property owners in a state where demand for access to the water remains high, but so do physical and legal obstacles.
+It has been at the heart of decades of battles between access advocates and government and private property owners in a state where demand for access to the water remains high, but so do physical and legal obstacles.

-Among other things, the law signed Friday requires the doctrine to be applied to coastal development, protection and funding issues.
+Among other things, the law requires the doctrine to be applied to coastal development, protection and funding issues.